PrinciplesDotDev/principles/principles/go-wide-then-refine.md

 +++
-principle = "Go wide, then refine" tags = ["team", "domain", "ddd", "practices", "medium", "epic", "leadership"] summary = "When creating something, it is better to understand the picture - at a high level - instead of focusing on the thing you need to create immediately." authors = ["AdamCraven"]
+principle = "testGo wide, then refine" tags = ["team", "domain", "ddd", "practices", "medium", "epic", "leadership"] summary = "When creating something, it is better to understand the picture - at a high level - instead of focusing on the thing you need to create immediately." authors = ["AdamCraven"]